Algorithms for optimal control of hybrid systems with sliding motion: Adjoint equations

 At the end of the time interval the trajectory evolves according to DAEs (\ref{eqAdjEqeqAsFirstCaseAdjDaeDiff})-(\ref{eqAdjEqsFirstCaseAdjDaeAlg}).
 The trajectory, after variation of controls, stays within the hyperplane defined by $ h(x(t)) = 0 $ which means that the variation $ y^{x,d}(t_f) $ is always orthogonal to $ h_x(x(t_f)) $.
 Therefore, the component disappears if the following condition is satisfied:

 for some real number $\nu$.

 The DAEs (\ref{eqAdjEqeqAsFirstCaseAdjDaeDiff})-(\ref{eqAdjEqsFirstCaseAdjDaeAlg}) have to be consistently initialized.
-To provide the consistent endpoint conditions for the adjoint variables $ \lambda_f,\ \lambda_h $ we follow the approach presented in \cite{clps2000} and solve the following system of equations at time $ t_f $ for the variables $ \lambda_f, \lambda_h, \nu $
+To provide the consistent endpoint conditions for the adjoint variables $ \lambda_f,\ \lambda_h $ we follow the approach presented in \cite{clps2000} (see the Hessenberg index--2 DAE system considered therein) and solve the following system of equations at time $ t_f $ for the variables $ \lambda_f, \lambda_h, \nu $